astahhu/nixos-config/README.md

 To deploy a new Server, do the following Steps:

 1. Copy the contents of hosts/sample-server folder, for a new host
+2. Edit the Hostname in configuration.nix
-2. Add the following lines to `flake.nix`, inside the outputs section:
+3. Add the following lines to `flake.nix`, inside the outputs section:
 ```nix
     nixosConfigurations.nix-sample-server = nixpkgs.lib.nixosSystem {
       system = "x86_64-linux";